Catelynn Lowell Worries Fans With Cryptic Note Saying She's 'So Scared Right Now'

 Catelynn also said that she is strong and has “got this,” noting that she believes whatever her destiny is meant to be will be.
 The cryptic message did alarm some of the Teen Mom star’s followers, and many stepped up to lend their support or share their similar experiences with depression and anxiety.

-Lowell’s post comes not long after her husband Tyler Baltierra posted on Instagram about depression and anxiety as well.
-The Teen Mom star shared a photo of himself and a lengthy note that he ended with the hashtag #PoetryIsMyBrainsFreedom.
+Lowell’s post comes not long after her husband, Tyler Baltierra, posted on Instagram about depression and anxiety as well.
+The Teen Mom star shared a photo of himself and a lengthy note that he ended with the hashtag “PoetryIsMyBrainsFreedom.”
 The note details the hurt caused by living with anxiety and depression, explaining that it feels like it’s an evil, dire tone that distracts from being able to see the potential for positivity in life.

 Living with this depression & anxiety causes hurt.
 Its brain is like an alien stuck in a foreign body.
 That body just keeps getting up, it keeps putting on these clothes & it goes about the day doing whatever is required.
 But It barely eats, it’s always weak & it’s always tired.
 But I’m so confused, I just don’t get it, because if it’s so weak & it’s so tired, then why can’t it sleep when it’s time for its mind to retire.
 It’s like its mind is this tire that keeps spinning in circles & it gets lost every time it takes a spin while driving on that thin of a wire.
 But even though it lacks the ability to see what is required, that doesn’t mean It’s not allowed to desire the love & compassion every other human being desires.
 It feels like it’s a conspire to not have known this information prior because now all these thoughts in its brain caused by all these demons inside won’t stop talking with such an evil tone that’s dire…& that tone distracts it from ever being able to see the positivity in this life it could actually acquire #PoetryIsMyBrainsFreedom